altsaxofon/easy-reader/README.md

 ![wiring](https://github.com/user-attachments/assets/e9837eb8-c2be-41e9-ae5c-0bdf428fd56c)
 > [!NOTE]
-> Note that the led is connected via a 330Ω resistor
+> Note that the led is connected via a 330Ω resistor.

 This is how i connected my components to the Raspberry Pi Zero.
 | Component | Pin |